mvdnbrk/myparcel-php-api/README.md

 ## Getting started

-Initialize the MyParcel client and set your API key.
+Initialize the MyParcel client and set your API key:

 ``` php
 $myparcel = new \Mvdnbrk\MyParcel\Client();

 $myparcel->setApiKey('your-api-key');
 ```

 ### Create a parcel

 ``` php
 $parcel = new \Mvdnbrk\MyParcel\Resources\Parcel([
     'reference' => 'your own reference for the parcel',